louiseds/louiseds.github.io/about.md

 ### Performing arts

-* 2017-2018 : Stage designer for _Solar Lottery_ a digital performance adapted (from P.K.Dick's novel) and directed by Mathilde Gentil, Gosh cie., Paris.
+* 2017-2018 : Stage designer for _Solar Lottery_ a digital performance adapted (from P.K.Dick's novel) and directed by **Mathilde Gentil**, Gosh cie., Paris.
 * 2017 : Stage designer assistant for _La princesse Maleine_ a play directed by **Pascal Kirsch**, cie.
 Théâtre de Lethé, showed at the Festival d'Avignon 2017, Avignon.
 * 2017 : Stage designer for the music concert of **Eric Lemuet** at the Supersonic, Paris.
 * 2017 : Stage designer of _Le Palace de Remi_, a play written and directed by **Judith de Laubier**, cie.
 Laïka showed and in residence at La Générale (Festival L'Eveil du Printemps), Le Sureau, Le Doc and at the 104, Paris.